William Mullins (Mayflower passenger): Early life in England

 William Mullins was born about 1572 in Dorking, co.
 Surrey, England (about 21 miles south of London), most likely the son of John and Joan/Joane (Bridger) Mullins of that parish.
 John Mullins died in February 1584 and William's mother Joane married secondly Vincent Benham on 1 November 1585.
 Most unfortunately, the parish registers of Dorking were not maintained by the vicar between 1572 and 1578, so his baptism went unrecorded.

 William Mullins is first named in a Dorking record on 4 October 1595, when he was fined two pence, apparently for not attending the manorial court session of that year.
 He was recorded in that record as living in the Chippingborough neighborhood of Dorking.
 William Mullins then disappears from Dorking records until 1604.
 Mullins may have moved from Dorking to Stoke near Guildford, co.
 Surrey (a parish about ten miles to the west), where a man of that name appears on the militia list of 1596.
 He married sometime around this date, but (most unfortunately again) the parish registers of Stoke near Guildford have been lost for the period prior to 1662, so his marriage record, and the baptisms of his children, are not to be found.

-William reappears in Dorking on 5 October 1604, when he was elected tithingman for the Eastborough neighborhood.
-The tithingman was the head of a "frankpledge" – a group of about ten families that were collectively bonded to the king for their good behavior.
+William reappears in Dorking on 5 October 1604, when he was elected tithingman for the Eastborough neighbourhood.
+The tithingman was the head of a "frankpledge" – a group of about ten families that were collectively bonded to the king for their good behaviour.
 When a member of the frankpledge was fined or punished, the entire frankpledge was held responsible, which is apparently what happened on 19 September 1605 when William Mullins was summoned and his frankpledge fined for an unspecified transgression.

 Dorking records exist for several dates in 1612 for William Mullins:

 On 30 March 1612 – William Mullins witnessed the will of John Wood.
 He signed the will with a mark, an "X", indicating that he had not learned to write.

 On 20 December 1612 – William Mullins, shoemaker, was named in Jane Hammon's will, where she appointed him one of the overseers of her estate.

 On 28 December 1612 – William Mullins bought a holding from John Jettor in Dorking with a house and an acre and a half of land and outbuildings between West Street and Back Lane (now Church Street) for 122 pounds and assumed a mortgage of 200 pounds.
 This house still exists and is often a stopping place for tourists.
 Banks refers to this house as the "Manor of Dorking."